ai-cfia/dev-rel-docs/adr/019-python-web-framework.en-ca.md

 ## Executive Summary

-This section provides a brief summary of the decision being made, outlining the main points so that the reader can understand the gist without reading the entire document.

 This ADR evaluates and selects a Python web framework for the fertiscan-backend project.
 After considering various options, including Flask, FastAPI, and Quart, the decision was made to adopt FastAPI.
 This choice is driven by FastAPI's